Footprint Charts – The Complete Trading Guide

 Volume footprint is also great for recognizing genuine breakouts based on high volume and re-using them as pockets of liquidity for future support and resistance points.

-As you can see from both examples, the areas of the high executed volume are re-used as support and resistance in the future.
+As you can see from both examples, the high-executed volume areas are re-used as support and resistance in the future.

 I would recommend looking at these volume footprints for predominately price action traders, who would like to have additional confluence for their levels.